Jelastic SSH Access

 Why is SSH access useful?

-The Jelastic PaaS frees you from tedious server admin, so why would you want SSH access anyway?
+The Enscale PaaS frees you from tedious server admin, so why would you want SSH access anyway?

 Of course, SSH access also gives you the freedom to install and run your own CLI code, such as Composer, the PHP dependency manager.